awie3di/docs/articles/quickstart/native/android/getting-started.md

 ## Dependencies

 Each tutorial uses the [Auth0.Android](https://github.com/auth0/Auth0.Android) library.
-It is a toolkit that lets you communicate with many of the basic [Auth0 API](https://auth0.com/docs/api) functions in a neat way.
+It is a toolkit that lets you communicate with many of the basic [Auth0 API](https://auth0.com/docs/api) functions.

 ## Create a Client